 If you are visiting Sydney, you can now stay in a brand new space-age capsule hotel.
-This hotel is a first for Sydney and is an upgraded version of the super popular Japanese pod hotel craze.
+This hotel is a first for Sydney and is an upgraded version of the super-popular Japanese pod hotel craze.

 Situated in the heart of Sydney’s Central Business District, and within walking distance of pretty much everything in central Sydney, the Capsule Hotel sits above George Street’s Century Bar.

 Developer Walter Guo, who now owns both the hotel and the bar, said the project was inspired by a trip to Japan where he experienced the pod-hotel craze first-hand.
-“I thought it was a unique experience for a backpacker to stay in, but I found out that in Australia, no one was doing it,” said Mr Guo.
+“I thought it was a unique experience for a backpacker to stay in, but I found out that in Australia, no one was doing it,” said Mr. Guo.

-Mr Guo has taken over three levels 640 George St, a heritage-listed building, for the hotel.
+Mr. Guo has taken over three levels 640 George St, a heritage-listed building, for the hotel.
 Below he has renovated two levels which make up “Bar Century” and now offer a cocktail bar and a nightclub.

-Inside you will find a locker, a TV, USB plugs and headphone jacks, along with a mirror, dimmed lights and an alarm clock.
+Inside you will find a locker, a TV, USB plugs, and headphone jacks, along with a mirror, dimmed lights, and an alarm clock.
 Of course, there is no in-room bathroom.
-Instead, guests share a modern bathroom facility, a communal kitchenette and laundry facilities.
+Instead, guests share a modern bathroom facility, a communal kitchenette, and laundry facilities.

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.